Appealing an IRS Audit

 How does appealing an IRS audit work?

-The next option you have is appealing towards tax court.
-What happens if you appeal to tax court?
+The next option you have is appealing to a tax court.
+What happens if you appeal to a tax court?
 Well, it doesn’t automatically go to tax court.
 Your case goes to an IRS settlement officer first.

 This is a very important distinction because the settlement officer wants to settle your case before it goes to court.
 So, if ever you’re in an audit and you’re having trouble negotiating with the auditor, your best bet is to allow it to go to a settlement officer.
 Someone that is more likely to settle the case and give a proposal or maybe meet you halfway.
 Which is why it’s a great way to save money on an audit.